Position Status: Regular, Full-Time, Exempt

 Key Skills and Abilities

-- Results oriented with superior skills in organization, planning and attention to details.
+- Results oriented with superior skills in project management, organization, planning and attention to details.

 - Strong communication, written and verbal, and interpersonal skills.